abhijithneilabraham/Sickness-pred/README.md

 The file dataset.csv is the final dataset.

-There was an original dataset of a normal person's emg signals and it is given as final.csv
+test the prediction using any of the following files to the test1 variable-

+anas.csv
+christy.csv
+bristo.csv
+suresh.csv
+abnormal.csv
+raees.csv

+the abnormality is highest predicted in abnormal.csv

-test2.py is the final program.
+test2.py is the final program.please run it.